Azure/azure-spring-apps-landing-zone-accelerator/Bicep/README.md

 ## Additional Notes

-You can use a custom domain suffix for your Azure Spring Cloud application instead of the default .private.azuremicrososervices.io domain suffix.
+You can use a custom domain suffix for your Azure Spring Apps application instead of the default .private.azuremicrososervices.io domain suffix.
 See the [custom-domain](https://github.com/Azure/azure-spring-cloud-reference-architecture/blob/main/custom-domain/) section of this repo.

 This quickstart deploys an Azure Application gateway with a basic listener.
 To host multiple sites on the same Application gateway, you can use multi-site listeners.
-For more information see https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview
+For more information see https://docs.microsoft.com/azure/application-gateway/multiple-site-overview

 Azure Application Gateway can also retrieve TLS certificates from Azure Key Vault.
-Fore more information see https://docs.microsoft.com/en-us/azure/application-gateway/key-vault-certs
+Fore more information see https://docs.microsoft.com/azure/application-gateway/key-vault-certs